by Philip Schreier, Senior Curator, NRA Museums - Monday, February 15, 2016

 Clockwise from top left: Harry S. Truman inspects the Colt 1911 of an MP during one of his famous walks outside the White House.
 Truman carried a 1911 in World War I as the captain of an artillery battery.
 It is in the collection of the Truman Presidential Library in Independence, Mo.; Vice President John Nance Garner and Sen. Harry S. Truman handle some Colt Peacemakers on Capitol Hill; President Kennedy receives a Spencer rifle in the Oval Office of the White House, similar to the one President Lincoln had field tested exactly a century earlier; Franklin Delano Roosevelt tries his hand at a rifle match armed with a Springfield Model 1903.

-However, it wasn’t that long ago when firearms were not only welcome in the executive mansion, but at least eight of our Chief Executives* were proud of their NRA Life member status.
+It wasn’t that long ago when firearms were not only welcome in the executive mansion, but at least eight of our Chief Executives* were proud of their NRA Life member status.
 One Commander in Chief, Ulysses S. Grant, even served as President of the NRA following his tenure in the White House.

 With Presidents Day upon us, let's take a look at some of the fascinating firearms owned and used by a few of the former presidents of the United States.